Save the date for this year's publication launch event:

-Yours Truly is the annual creative arts magazine of Cascadia College, which showcases the original visual art, prose, and poetry of our students, staff, faculty, alumni, and community members.
+Yours Truly is the award-winning annual creative arts magazine of Cascadia College, which showcases the original visual art, prose, poetry, and media of our students, staff, faculty, alumni, and community members.
 Yours Truly supports the imagination and originality of community voices and visions rarely represented in other campus spaces, promotes the creation of diverse literary and visual art, and celebrates creativity in all forms.

 Yours Truly is the award-winning creative arts publication of Cascadia College.
 The first creative arts publication at Cascadia began in 2002 with the first issue of Wetlands Review before it found a more fitting name in 2007: Yours Truly.
 The name of this magazine digs beneath the surface of this campus to remind people of the foundation on which Cascadia now stands.
 The 127 acres of land we occupy used to be the Truly Cattle and Dairy Farm.

 We also humbly acknowledge that greater Bothell is located on land taken from the s-tah-PAHBSH people of the Duwamish Tribe.

 Yours Truly's call for submissions occurs every Fall Quarter, with pieces selected in Winter Quarter.
 The print publication is produced in Spring Quarter with a launch event scheduled for June.

 Yours Truly was awarded first place in the Washington Community College Humanities Association for the 2008 and 2013 competitions.
 Yours Truly 2016 tied for second place in the Pacific-Western division of the national Community College Humanities Association (CCHA) literary magazine competition.

 The Yours Truly course series begins in the Fall Quarter with foundational work and the call for submissions and ends in Spring Quarter with the printed publication and launch event.
 Here are course descriptions for the Magazine Publication courses: